howonlee/mertonon/readme.md

 <!-- video here when we do it -->

 [Mertonon](https://mertonon.com) is a neural network budget for organizations.
 Other budgeting tools help you make recordings of how you allocate resources in your organization.
 With Mertonon, you make a picture of your organization as a neural network and Mertonon itself will suggest global resource allocations based upon your local, human, political assessments of impact with respect to key performance indicators.
-If you know about [Project Cybersyn / Synco](https://en.wikipedia.org/wiki/Project_Cybersyn), this is an attempted modernized version suitable for general use.
+If you know about [Project Cybersyn / Synco](https://en.wikipedia.org/wiki/Project_Cybersyn), this is a modernized version suitable for capitalist or noncapitalist use.

 [Click here for installation and setup instructions.](docs/setup.md) Be advised that Mertonon is pre-alpha software: there are material known and unknown issues and missing essential features.